Jabatek/Conway-s-Game-of-Life/README.md

           El Arbi Aboussoror
           Abderrahim Ajedig

-Scala Implementation of The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+Scala Implementation of The Game of Life, also known simply as Life, a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 Using Test-driven development (TDD) process.